zeisler/active_mocker/README.md

 Create static mocks from active record models without loading rails or running a database.

+Example from a real app
+Finished in 0.54599 seconds
+190 examples, 0 failures

 ## Installation

 Add this line to your application's Gemfile: